 3. Ask the group to tell the most exciting stories they know – and perhaps ask them to withhold the ending of the story until the next session!

 It is important to warm up before you start doing any vocal work.
-This will also help with engaging and focusing the group.
-Make sure you cover the main elements of any warm up before singing: physical, breathing and vocalising.
+This will also help to engage and focus the group.
+Make sure you cover the main elements of any warm up: physical, breathing and vocalising.
 Here are a few ideas and examples:

 1. Physical warm up: This might include stretching, shaking the arms and legs, massaging the face and chewing.